SAFARIS UNLIMITED (AFRICA) LTD COVID-19 PROTOCOLS & IMPORANT INFORMATION FOR TRAVEL TO KENYA

-As we venture forth, we would like to assure our guests of our commitment to caring for them and our team.
+We would like to assure our guests of our commitment to caring for them and our staff.
 With the support of the Ministry of Tourism & Wildlife, Health, Transport and the WHO, we have developed the following protocols to ensure that your safari is safe.
-The principles behind the protocols are; protecting lives and livelihoods, gaining visitor confidence, supporting government efforts to combat the spread of Covid-19, restructuring tourism operations to conform to the new normal and collaborating between the public and private sector to implement health and safety practices for the tourism industry in Kenya.
+The principles behind the protocols are; protecting lives and livelihoods, gaining visitor confidence, supporting government efforts to combat the spread of Covid-19, restructuring tourism operations to conform and collaborating between the public and private sector to implement health and safety practices for the tourism industry in Kenya.

 ON ARRIVAL AT THE AIRPORT IN NAIROBI

-- All international passengers will have their temperatures tested, and if not above 37.5°C (99.5°F), or showing flu-like symptoms, then they shall be exempt from quarantine.
+* All passengers will have their temperatures tested, and if not above 37.5°C (99.5°F), then they shall be exempt from quarantine.

-- Our team members will have their temperatures monitored daily and will be trained in Covid-19 safety prevention measures.
+* Our staff will have their temperatures monitored daily and have been trained in Covid-19 safety prevention measures.

-- Sanitising stations with soap & water or sanitiser will be stationed throughout the camp and the kitchen.
+* Sanitising stations with soap & water or sanitiser will be stationed throughout the camp.

 AMREF flying doctors cover & further information